Pandora: There Is Salvage Value

 Subscriber growth above expectations is a huge plus

 While the exact economics of how much a free-tier user generates in ad revenues versus a paid user in subscriptions is a mystery known only to the company, we can directionally estimate that Pandora's paid tiers - Plus and Premium - are more revenue-lucrative to the company than ad-supported free users.
 Yes, the total number of active listeners are down: to 73.7 million in Q3, down from 77.9 million in 3Q16 and below the 74.6 million that Wall Street wanted to see.
-But at least the more-valuable paying users are seeing a meaningful increase.
+But at least the more valuable paying users are seeing a meaningful increase.

 For a refresher - Pandora has two subscription tiers, Plus ($4.99/mo) and Premium ($9.99/mo).
 Premium just launched in March 2017, and as of October, it had 1 million paid users (that's $10 million/mo in recurring revenues).
 See the following comparison chart taken from Pandora's website: